sjbevins/n8n-arxiv-digest/README.md

 1. Click the **"Send Personalized Email"** node
 2. Under **Credential to connect with**, select your SMTP credential
 3. Change **From Email** to your Gmail address
-4. Close the node (the To Email is dynamic — it reads from your Google Sheet)
+4. Close the node (the To Email is dynamic, it reads from your Google Sheet)

 #### LLM Model Node